 - Clean your air conditioner and replace its air filters regularly.

 Pollen is a plant microspore that usually appears dust-like.
 It can infiltrate your house by sticking to your pets, hair, or clothes or passing through an open window.
 Some pollen allergy symptoms include nasal congestion, a stuffy nose, and watery eyes.

 Pollen allergies can be seasonal, but they may also be year-round.
 To ease some of the pollen allergy symptoms, here are some of the things you could do:

-To sum up, you are not really allergic to your air conditioner but to the allergens that linger in your home.
-An allergen-free home indicates good indoor air quality, which means a safe environment.
-Having an air conditioner will not only keep you cold but also filter the air you breathe.
+To sum up, you are not allergic to your air conditioner but to the allergens that linger in your home.
+An allergen-free home indicates good indoor air quality and a safe environment.
+In addition, having an air conditioner will keep you cold and filter the air you breathe.

 It is important, however, to have it regularly maintained by professionals to keep it operating efficiently.
 Do not worry because allergic reactions can be prevented and even remedied.
 However, if your symptoms persist, you should consult your doctor.